benlazarine/cyverse-irods/iRODS/clients/fuse/README.txt

 and do the normal login.

 4) The irodsFs uses block-based file content transfer.
-Regardless of physical file blocks of iRODS, the irodsFs divides the file content into fixed sized blocks logically and requests content reads or writes to iRODS in the block level.
+Regardless of physical file blocks of iRODS, the irodsFs divides the file content into fixed-size blocks logically and requests content reads/writes to iRODS in the block level.
-Hence, small reads or writes will be buffered and cached in memory temporarily.
+Hence, small reads/writes will be buffered and cached in memory temporarily.
 Block size is set to 1MB by default.
-To turn off this memory cache and buffered I/O, pass "-onocache" to command line argument.

 5) Mount the home collection to the local directory by typing in:
 ./irodsFs /usr/tmp/fmount